Israel – Italy Tax Treaty

 E-mail: consolato.telaviv@esteri.it

-Business activity in Italy
+Business Activity in Italy

+Italy offers a dynamic and diverse business environment, making it an attractive destination for entrepreneurs and companies.
+The country has a strong industrial base, particularly in sectors such as fashion, automotive, manufacturing, and design.
+Additionally, with a consumer market boasting a population of over 60 million people, Italy provides businesses with a significant customer base, offering potential growth and profitability opportunities.
 Italy’s strategic location in the heart of Europe positions it as a gateway to other European markets, making it an ideal base for businesses looking to expand their operations within Europe.
 However, it is important to note that Italy has its own unique regulatory and bureaucratic procedures that businesses need to navigate.
 Understanding the local business culture, seeking appropriate legal and financial advice, and building relationships with local partners can greatly improve the chances of success for businesses operating in Italy.

-1. Convention on Social Insurance (National Insurance)
+2. Convention on Social Insurance (National Insurance).

-3. Convention for the Prevention of Double Taxation.
+Convention on the Prevention of Double Taxation

 Convention on Social Insurance